 - Apply to stay in the UK under the Ukraine Extension Scheme(opens in new window)

-Best visa for Ukrainians wanting to stay in the UK long-term
+Staying in the UK long-term

-What you’ll need to pass safeguarding and criminal records checks
+Safeguarding and criminal records checks

-For safeguarding reasons, schools will assess your suitability to teach from a range of different sources, including:
+Schools will assess your suitability to teach from a range of different sources, including:

 - 2 references from previous employers